This article will help you read and understand your pathology report for clear cell carcinoma of the endometrium.

 The walls of the uterus are made up of three layers:

-Clear cell carcinoma is a type of cancer (a malignant tumour) that develops from glands in the endometrium.
+Clear cell carcinoma is a type of cancer that develops from glands in the endometrium.
 The name comes from the fact that many of the cells look clear when examined under the microscope.

 Clear cell carcinoma is usually diagnosed after a small sample of tissue is taken from the endometrium in a procedure called a biopsy or curettage.
 After the diagnosis, the tumour is removed in surgical procedure called a hysterectomy.